ImperialCollegeLondon/safe_web/README.md

-# SAFE website #
+# SAFE website and deployment recipe#

 This is the bitbucket repository for the code underlying the SAFE website.
-The web application is written using the [web2py](http://web2py.com/) framework and is intended to work with the same database backend as the SAFE Earthcape database.
+The web application is written using the [web2py](http://web2py.com/) framework and is intended to work alongside a database for the SAFE Earthcape database.
+In practice, using the _same_ DB backend involves too many hacks to both systems and made everything more fragile.

-## Deployment recipe ##

 ### Creating the AWS virtual machine and web interface ###